PollyBreak/onelab-labwork-1/README.md

 TEST COVERAGE - 93% line
 ![image](https://github.com/user-attachments/assets/fc3c0cba-4b8e-4cdb-bb67-2aa51be1e55f)

-UPDATES FROM 3 TASK:
+UPDATES FROM TASK 3:
 - Changed JDBC to Hibernate.
 - Added JPA repositories (my implementations were removed)
 - Updated old service - User Service - functionality related to recipes was moved to a new service, while only user-connected methods (like creation) were kept in this service.
 - Wrote new service - Recipe Service - that allows users to create recipes and find them
 - 	Added transaction management through @Transactional on services.
-- 	 dded JUNIT test.
+- 	 Added JUNIT test.
 93% line coverage.